 A drop off location for personal paddle craft is proposed near the current emergency access gate.
 This approximately 500-foot walk will provide a more streamlined experience for visitors using their own craft.
-Additional proposals include relandscaping around the bowl of the springhead to open the vista to the head spring from the parking area and safety enhancements for the swimming area.
-The current safety concerns at the swimming area are that the average depth of the swimming area makes it extremely dangerous for visitors as most areas required constant treading of water to stay afloat.
-Additional concerns are that visitors are undermining the floating dock and removing limestone boulders to use as standing platforms inside the swimming area.
-The park will consult with and get advice on the best alternatives to make this area safe for visitors.
+This proposal is for pedestrian use only and will allow pedestrians to use portage carts or carry their craft along a more streamlined route to the launching area.
+Additional proposals include landscaping around the bowl of the springhead to open the vista to the head spring from the parking area and safety enhancements for the swimming area.
+The current safety concerns at the swimming area are that the average depth of the swimming area makes it extremely dangerous for visitors as most Group Camping Area Add 2 Small Group Camps